 Deed Poll cannot alter your Birth Certificate and Marriage Certificate.

 A deed poll cannot be used to alter your name on your birth certificate or marriage certificate.
 The original names in your birth certificate and marriage certificate will remain.

 Not all name change requests will be allowed

 Whilst many requests would be accepted; some changes will be rejected.
 The following are likely to be rejected:

 - If names could be considered as offensive or vulgar;

 - If the change would resemble the name of a famous politician or celebrity;

 - If the change requests the addition of titles such as Duke or Sir;

-If you are interested in changing your name but still have questions, please don’t hesitate to get in touch with us.
+If you are interested in changing your name but still have questions, please don’t hesitate to contact us.